Shattered Sets and the Hilbert Function

 We now prove Theorem~\ref{thm:hyperplanes}.
-By the Razborov-Smolensky framework, it suffices to prove that $f_\mathcal{H}$ cannot be approximated by a low-degree polynomial over any field.\footnote{We state the following theorem for $\{-1,1\}$ inputs to $f_{\mathcal{H}}$.
+Using the Razborov-Smolensky framework, it suffices to prove the following theorem, showing $f_\mathcal{H}$ cannot be approximated by a low-degree polynomial over any field.\footnote{We state the following theorem for $\{-1,1\}$ inputs to $f_{\mathcal{H}}$.
 This only makes sense for fields containing these elements.
 When $\F = \F_2$ simply replace $\{-1,1\}$ with $\{0,1\}$ in the definition of $f_\mathcal{H}$.}

 \begin{theorem} Let $\mathcal{H}$ be an arrangement of $2k+1$ hyperplanes in $\R^k$ that are in general position.
 For any any polynomial $p \in \F[x_1,\ldots,x_{2k+1}]$ we have

 where $s$ is uniform over $\{-1,1\}^{2k+1}$. \end{theorem}